cloudinary-community/gatsby-source-cloudinary/README.md

 require('dotenv').config();
 ```

-There are several options to configuring `dotenv` to use different env files either in development or production.
+There are several options to configure `dotenv` to use different env files either in development or production.
 You can find that [here](https://www.npmjs.com/package/dotenv).

 Add the `.env` file to `.gitignore` so it's not committed.